 To install the package:

-Note that, to use some steps, you will also have to load other packages such as
+Note that to use some steps, you will also have to install other packages such as

 lme4.
 For all of the steps to work, you may want to use:

 To get a bug fix or to use a feature from the development version, you can install the development version of this package from GitHub.

 This project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 For questions and discussions about tidymodels packages, modeling, and machine learning, please post on RStudio Community.

 If you think you have encountered a bug, please submit an issue.

 Either way, learn how to create and share a reprex (a minimal, reproducible example), to clearly communicate about your code.